American Computer & Robotics Museum

-The American Computer & Robotics Museum (ACRM), formerly known as the American Computer Museum, is a museum of the history of computing, communications, artificial intelligence and robotics that is located in Bozeman, Montana, United States.
+The American Computer & Robotics Museum (ACRM; formerly the American Computer Museum) is a museum of the history of computing, communications, artificial intelligence and robotics that is located in Bozeman, Montana, United States.

-The museum's mission is "... to explore the past and imagine the future of the Information Age through thought-provoking exhibits, innovative storytelling, and the bold exchange of ideas."
+The museum's mission is "to explore the past and imagine the future of the Information Age through thought-provoking exhibits, innovative storytelling, and the bold exchange of ideas".

 History of the museum

 The American Computer & Robotics Museum was founded by George and Barbara Keremedjiev as a non-profit organization in May 1990 in Bozeman, Montana.
 It is likely the oldest extant museum dedicated to the history of computers in the world.
 The museum's artifacts trace over 4,000 years of computing history and information technology.
 George Keremedjiev died in November 2018, but his wife Barbara, the museum board, and the museum's executive director continue working toward his goals to "collect, preserve, interpret, and display the artifacts and history of the information age."